zyrolasting/css-parser/README.md

 ## Navigating the Code
 The code ships as a multi-collection package.
-Each collection corresponds to a W3C specification module (not to be confused with Racket modules).
+Each `w3c/css-*` collection corresponds to a W3C specification module for CSS (not to be confused with Racket modules).
 The Racket modules inside that collection _may_ cover more than one level (read: edition) of their governing specification.

 Section references appear near relevant code, so `grep -r '4.3.13' css-syntax` will bring up the "Convert a string to a number" algorithm.